BaboyaChoch/Shot-Clock/README.md

 4. After the ball is registered as a made shot or goes off screen it is not cleared from the display, but is respawned at the top of the screen as a 'new' ball.

-What this means is that the falling balls effect is created by the continues looping of the same (n) number of balls.
+What this means is that the falling balls effect is created by the continuous looping of the same (n) number of balls.

-For this project n = 4 for a screen of size 600x400, so list of game balls only as has a length of n, 4.
+For this project n = 4 for a screen of size 600x400, so the list of game balls has a length of 4.

 * n < 4 doesnt fill up the screen enough

 * n > 4  clutters the screen and results in a more overlapping.

-    * n is dependant on screen size
+Thus, n, the number of balls, is dependant on screen size

-This is method works well, but begins to fall apart when the screen/window size is increased—resulting in more balls, which results in a longer list.